 There are many reasons for choosing organic products.
-Research is showing that organic produce can be more nutrient-dense.
+Research is showing that organic produce is more nutrient-dense.
 But, most people choose organic to avoid the toxins found in non-organic food.
 They also value organic farmers’ environmental stewardship.
-Organic farming practices protect the soil and the quality of our air and water.
+Organic farming practices build up the soil and protect the quality of our air and water.

 Consumer’s Guide to Organic Food

-MOSES partnered with the Wisconsin Department of Agriculture, Trade and Consumer Protection to create the information card below, plus a 20-page Consumer’s Guide, a bookmark and magnet to encourage consumers to choose organic.
-You can download these items here.
+MOSES partnered with the Wisconsin Department of Agriculture, Trade and Consumer Protection to create the information card below, plus a 20-page Consumer’s Guide, a bookmark and magnet to educate consumers about organic choices.

 The Shopper’s Guide to Pesticides in Produce™ will help you determine which fruits and vegetables have the most pesticide residues and are the most important to buy organic.
 You can lower your pesticide intake by avoiding the 12 most contaminated fruits and vegetables and choosing the least contaminated produce.
 This information is provided by the Environmental Working Group (EWG).